0xKourama/Elbanna-NP-Notes/personal/braindump.md

 1. gathering information.
 Doing research.
 Asking as much good questions as I can.
 2. Doing deep analysis.
 3. exploring the tree.

+# what are the benefits of hiding one's motives?
+1.